- Versailles Palace

-- Pre-purchased dated and timed tickets into Versailles Palace and grounds
+- Skip-the-line entry tickets into Versailles Palace and grounds

-Unless you've booked a private tour with hotel pick-up, the tour meets in Paris, in front of a Parisian café.
-Your confirmation will have the exact meeting point and details.
-Unless you've booked a private tour and a car transfer back to Paris with us, your tour will end in Versailles.
+Unless you've booked a private car transfer back to Paris with us, your tour will end in Versailles.
 You can return to Paris at your leisure by train or taxi.

 We don't necessarily recommend one over the other.
-The 9 a.m. start time allows you to stay on for the rest of the day to explore the rest of the grounds independently.
+The morning start time allows you to stay on for the rest of the day to explore the rest of the grounds independently.
 The afternoon tour would not allow for this, but you do have the benefit of slightly reduced crowds.